TheOdinProject/curriculum/react/states_and_effects/more_on_state.md

 #### State should not be mutated

 Mutating state is a no-go area in React as it leads to unpredictable results.
-Primitives are already immutable, but if you are using reference type values i.e. arrays and objects, never mutate them.
-According to React documentation, we should treat state as if it was *immutable*.
-In order for us to change state, we should always use the `setState` function.
-Make sure to run the following example locally and see the difference for yourself.
+Primitives are already immutable, but if you are using reference-type values, i.e., arrays and objects, never mutate them.
+According to the React documentation, we should treat state as if it was *immutable*.
+To change state, we should always use the `setState` function, which in the case of the example below is the setPerson function.

 ```jsx
 function Person() {